Advice for Transfer Students

 Navigating a new campus and culture can be very challenging.
 We asked students, staff, and faculty to share advice they have for incoming and current Cal Poly transfers!
 Check out our Transfer Student Spotlights to learn more about current transfer students experience at Cal Poly.

-Advice from Faculty and Staff that were Transfer Students
+Advice from Faculty and Staff who were Transfer Students

-"Many of us had a very positive transfer experiences.
-Good experiences come from recognizing you are not alone.
-Faculty invite you to visit them in office hours and discuss currently available research opportunities.
-You can join BEACoN mentor network and we will facilitate that research connection."
+"Many of us had a very positive transfer experience.
+Good experiences start with recognizing you are not alone.
+Faculty invite you to visit them in office hours and discuss classes and currently available research opportunities.
+You can join BEACoN mentor network or LSAMP and we will facilitate that research connection.
+Also, make sure to visit your Department academic adviser.
+Let them know you are a transfer student.
+Many programs have ways to fast track you to getting better connected.
+We are here for you."

 "Transferring to Cal Poly felt very isolating to me, and on top of that, it was challenging and a little intimidating to rebuild my community and network at a new school.
 As tempting as it is to focus solely on classes, I encourage y'all to connect with classmates, staff, and faculty!
 New pals will help make it feel more like home.
 It takes time, but my biggest hope is that y'all are able to find the support you need while you're here.
 And don't forget to take care of yourself - there are so many awesome opportunities to explore while you're here, but it's okay to take a break when you need it!"